 Cases of measles are on the increase.
 It is an extremely contagious virus that can lead to serious complications.
 See our news story and the Measles leaflet in the Document Downloads section at the bottom of this page for more information.
 Measles is a highly infectious viral illness which can be very unpleasant and sometimes lead to serious complications.
 The disease is still endemic in many countries around the world including within Europe, with France, Lithuania, Poland, Romania, Bulgaria, and Germany reporting the highest cases.
 If you are planning on travelling abroad, make sure you check your child's red book and contact your GP if they are not up to date with two MMR vaccinations.

 If your child has not received two combined MMR vaccines they are not protected.
 It is not too late to get this done.
 Contact the school-aged immunisation team for East Berkshire on bks-tr.SchoolimmunisationTeam@nhs.net or 01753 636759, or West Berkshire on bks-tr.SchoolimmunisationTeam@nhs.net or0118 9207575.

-All school aged children are entitled to have the flu vaccination. this is commissioned to be given in school and community clinics.
+All primary school aged children are entitled to have the flu vaccination.
+This is commissioned to be given in school and community clinics.
 Children with certain medical conditions will receive their vaccination at their GP surgery.

 The flu vaccine will protect your child against flu and serious complications such as bronchitis and pneumonia, and will prevent the spread of infection to others, which is particularly important with vulnerable groups.
 It is a nasal spray and is painless and easy to receive.
-If your child is aged two or three on 31 August 2018 they are eligible to have the flu vaccine at their local general practice, those aged 4-9 on 31 August 2018 are eligible to have the flu vaccine in school.
+If your child is aged two or three on 31 August 2019 they are eligible to have the flu vaccine at their local general practice.
 See the leaflets below for further information on the flu vaccine and eligibility.